 All tools and training will be provided at the event, and no experience is necessary.
 All volunteers are encouraged to work at their own pace.
 However, due to tool usage, including loppers and saws, this event is not suitable for youth.
-The designation of this type of park is meant to protect rare, fragile plant and animal habitat, please note Grey Cloud SNA does not feature amenities – trails or restrooms.
+The designation of this type of natural area is meant to protect rare, fragile plant and animal habitat.
+Please note that Grey Cloud SNA does not allow pets, nor does it feature amenities – trails or restrooms.

 Ready to register?